Chocolate Banana Cashew Cake (vegan)

 Like most of my cakes, this chocolate banana cashew cake is made with nutrient rich whole foods.
 This one is even more nutritious than normal, even though it’s iced.
 It contains healthy fats, wholemeal spelt and cashew nut butter.
 I’ve used rapadura as the sweetener.
 This is an unrefined form of sugar that retains many of the cane sugar’s nutrients.
 It’s particularly high in iron, which as a vegetarian, I’m always slightly concerned about.

 Vegan chocolate isn’t the easiest to find.
 Most dark chocolate is made in the same factories as milk chocolate and can be contaminated by dairy.
 Seed and Bean not only guarantee their dark chocolate to be vegan, but it’s organic as well.
-Vivani is not so easy to get hold of, but is also vegan and organic.
+Vivani and Pacari are not so easy to get hold of, but they are also vegan and organic.

 I have used the Optimum HealthyFry for purposes other than cake – honest!
 I’ll be writing a review and bringing you more recipes over the next month or so as part of #Jumpstart17.
 As a Froothie Ambassador, I can offer Tin and Thyme readers free P&P on any Froothie appliance* – add 2483 free ambassador delivery to the comment box when ordering to get free postage and packing.
 Delivery will be credited back onto your card.
 The Optimum HealthyFryer is currently on offer at £149.